digital-cargo/good-practice-shipment-tracking/README.md

 ![Example 2a: Shipment with one piece with flight specific status](./assets/data-mapping-example-2a.png)

-The shipment has reached five miletones: BKD, FOH, RCS, MAN, DEP The piece has reached four milestones: FOH, RCS, MAN, DEP Even if not necessary to linked logistics events to the TransportMovement object, it is helpful for data consumption to compare the eventCode and eventTime of the MAN or DEP LogisticsEvent.
+The shipment has reached five miletones: BKD, FOH, RCS, MAN, and DEP.

+The piece has reached four milestones: FOH, RCS, MAN, and DEP.

+Even if it is not necessary to link logistics events to the TransportMovement object, it is helpful for data consumption to compare the eventCode and eventTime of the MAN or DEP LogisticsEvent.
 The same MAN and DEP LogisticsEvents are created for the transport movement.

 In legacy Cargo-IMP this status would be captured by the following FSU messages: